pieper-chris/cosmic-data/README.md

 ## About

 This web application provides a unique dark-mode experience for viewing public data relating to space.
 For those who like dashboard aesthetics, but with interesting information, this application may be of interest to you.
 Featuring a spinning globe, this real-time interface is a great placeholder for a dark theme on your monitor.
-As just the first version of this web application, expect much improved features and additions in the future (see [Future Work](#Future work)).
+As just the first version of this web application, expect much improved features and additions in the future (see "Future Work").

 ### Background